 While we’ve laid out much of the important terminology you’ll run into when performing materials management, there are a handful more concepts that will be helpful to you.

-To continue learning even more about SAP MM, sign up for our weekly blog recap here:
+And to continue learning even more about SAP MM, sign up for our weekly blog recap here: